-You should know how to check your VRAM on Windows 10, whether using one of the best gaming laptops or cheap gaming laptops.
-It is essential to know how much VRAM (Video RAM) you have, especially when you play top-tier games like Resident Evil Village or Assassin’s Creed Valhalla, Call of Duty, or if you want to perform specific GPU-intensive tasks like 3D modeling.
+You should know how to check your VRAM on Windows 10, whether using one of the best or cheap gaming laptops.
+Knowing how much VRAM (Video RAM) you have is essential, especially when you play top-tier games like Resident Evil Village or Assassin’s Creed Valhalla, and Call of Duty, or if you want to perform specific GPU-intensive tasks like 3D modeling.
 You can always Google your GPU to find your VRAM, but that can be an issue if you do not know what GPU you have.

 What is VRAM (Video RAM)?

-Moreover, on Windows 10, a user can quickly check how much VRAM they have on their computer using two different ways – The settings app and DxDiag.
-This risewindows article will elaborate on checking the VRAM with both methods.
+Moreover, on Windows 10, users can quickly check how much VRAM they have on their computer using the settings app and DxDiag.
+This risewindows article will elaborate on preventing the VRAM with both methods.

 How to Check VRAM using Windows 10 Settings?

 Follow the below-mentioned steps to find out how much VRAM is on your Windows 10 system:-

 Step 1.
 You need to open Windows settings.